 Actual Irish pubs are far more interesting than the endless knock-offs you find on display around the world.
 The country produces a diverse range of beers, offering far more than just Guinness.
 And with pub drinkers across the country happy to provide guests with a few recommendations, you’ll have no shortage of company when you stop in for a pint.
 Visiting a pub is a must-do in Dublin and the rest of Ireland.

 Traditional Irish music has its fair share of devotees around the country.
-Based around instruments such as the fiddle, accordion and percussion instruments, it’s best enjoyed in a traditional Irish pub.
-The ceilidh, a traditional Irish dance and musical gathering, is a key part of the musical culture in Ireland.
+Based on instruments such as the fiddle, accordion, and percussion instruments, it’s best enjoyed in a traditional Irish pub.
+The ceilidh, traditional Irish dance and musical gathering is a key part of the musical culture in Ireland.
 And with a thriving modern music scene underway in many cities, there’s no shortage of things to enjoy.

 Irish Culture Is Truly Unique

 Ireland is awash with traditional folklore.
 Much of the country is deeply rural, and as a result, customs and stories have remained a key part of local culture.
 From the Blarney Stone to smaller local myths and legends, everyone will have a yarn to spin you about the history of their local area.

 English colonialism left its mark on Ireland, and nowhere is this more evident than in its many castles.
 English landowners took the opportunity to construct their seats of power in as impressive a manner as they could manage.
 While the landowners may be gone, the castles remain, and they are truly impressive.

 Killarney and Connemara national parks are two of the best in Northern Europe.
 These untouched areas of natural splendor have a whole lot to offer travelers looking to explore some wilderness.
 Thanks to the small size of the country, all the national parks are easily accessible, and you should have no trouble finding somewhere nearby to stay.